jawah/qh3/README.rst

 - Mitigated deprecated match_hostname.
 - Mimic load_default_certs SSL context from native Python.
 - Remove the need for OpenSSL development headers.
+- Many, many more pre-built wheel for your convenience!
+Including PyPy 3.8 and 3.9 and musl linux distributions.

 ``qh3`` is a library for the QUIC network protocol in Python.
 It features a minimal TLS 1.3 implementation, a QUIC stack and an HTTP/3 stack.